DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

 * `Gregg Berman's DCC++ Controller Software <https://github.com/DccPlusPlus/Controller>`_

 This reference explains the available command structure, and for commands that provide them, their responses.
-If you are testing your Command Station or writing your own control program, make sure you have the latest release of the `CommandStation-EX Firmware <https://github.com/DCC-EX/CommandStation-EX>`_.
+If you are testing your Command Station or writing your own control program, make sure you have the latest release of the `EX-CommandStation Firmware <https://github.com/DCC-EX/CommandStation-EX>`_.

 You can view and edit this code in the `Arduino IDE <https://www.arduino.cc/en/Main/Software>`_ or in `PlatformIO <https://github.com/DCC-EX/CommandStation-EX/blob/master/CONTRIBUTING.md>`_ Software from `GitHub <https://github.com/DCC-EX>`_.
 If you are new to we suggest you start with the `DCC-EX Webpage <https://dcc-ex.com>`_.